 There are annual costs associated with the maintenance and support of software applications, such as when the University uses Oracle for assistance or receives important software updates and security patches as they are released.
 Typically, those annual costs increase approximately 3 percent to 4 percent each year.

 Oracle offered the University substantial savings with a five-year commitment to purchase the support and maintenance for this software.
-In fiscal year 2014, the cost for support and maintenance approximated $430,000.
-By contracting for software maintenance of the systems through fiscal year 2019, Oracle has agreed to charge annually the fiscal year 2014 rate for those five years, resulting in savings of approximately $250,000 over that time period.
+In FY2014, the cost for support and maintenance approximated $430,000.
+By contracting for software maintenance of the systems through FY2019, Oracle has agreed to charge annually the FY2014 rate for those five years, resulting in savings of approximately $250,000 over that time period.

 Oracle software is a strategic part of the University’s long-term technology roadmap and is integral to the efforts to modernize the University’s technology infrastructure.
 Approval of the resolution for multi-year support will provide that important software components will be maintained and IT resource savings will be realized.